oracle/pgql-lang/pages/pgql-1.1-spec.md

 Here, the vertex term `(n)` in the first constraint indeed refers to the same vertex as the vertex term `(n)` in the second constraint.
 It is an error, however, if two edge terms have the same variable name, or, if the same variable name is assigned to an edge term as well as to a vertex term in a single query.

-### Syntactic Sugars for Topology Constraints
+### Alternatives for Specifying Graph Patterns

-For user's convenience, PGQL provides several syntactic sugars (short-cuts) for topology constraints.
+There are various ways in which a particular graph pattern can be specified.

-First, a single topology constraint can be written as a chain of edge terms such that two consecutive edge terms share the common vertex term in between.
-For instance, the following topology constraint is valid in PGQL:
+First, a single path pattern can be written as a chain of edge terms such that two consecutive edge terms share the common vertex term in between.
+For example:

 ```sql
 (n1) -[e1]-> (n2) -[e2]-> (n3) -[e3]-> (n4)
 ```

-In fact, the above constraint is equivalent to the following set of comma-separated constraints:
+The above graph pattern is equivalent to the graph pattern specified by the following set of comma-separate path patterns:

 ```sql
 (n1) -[e1]-> (n2),